-Texas church to weigh what happens to its house of worship
+Texas church community begins to heal with first funerals and Sunday service

 In previous mass shootings, decisions on what to do with the site have varied.

-Sandy Hook Elementary School where 20 children and six staff were killed, was razed to make way for a new school that opened in 2016.
+Sandy Hook Elementary School in rural Connecticut where 20 children and six staff were killed, was razed to make way for a new school that opened in 2016.
 The Pulse in Orlando, in which 49 people were killed at the LGBT nightclub, is to be turned into a memorial, the owner had said.

 The Emanuel African Methodist Episcopal Church in Charleston re-opened its venerable structure days after nine people were killed in a racially motivated shooting.